DonBananas/MultiAgent-BrainEngine-SillyTavern/README.md

 ### Stop roleplaying with puppets.
 Give them a mind and a life.

 If you’ve spent any time doing AI roleplay, you’ve probably noticed what I call the "puppet problem."
 Most characters exist in a total vacuum.
-They have zero agency, sitting passively in a blank room, waiting for you to type, and ready to agree with whatever you say.
-They don't have a complex inner life, and they certainly don't have a schedule.
+They have zero agency, sitting passively in a blank room, waiting for you to type and ready to agree with whatever you say.
+They don't have a complex inner life and they certainly don't have a schedule.

 I wanted to change that.